Welthungerhilfe/ChildGrowthMonitor/README.md

 #### Predict height of a person

 An accurate prediction of the height of a human is priority number one.
-Goal is to do an 99,9% accurate prediction, so that we can measure a child of 100cm height with an error of +/- 1mm.
+Goal is to do an 99,5% accurate prediction, so that we can measure a child of 100cm height with an error of +/- 5mm.

 To reconstruct a 3d model of a child or of the skeleton is a non-trivial task using multiple point clouds of a moving child.
 Using a single point cloud probably won't be accurate enough.

-A promising approach could be to input the point clouds, probably also the device pose for camera position and rgb video into a neural networks, to do preprocessing or get the result.
+A promising approach could be to input the point clouds, the device pose for camera position and rgb video into a neural networks, to do preprocessing or get the result.

 Helpful research has been done in
 - 3d point cloud segmentation through labeling the points